Skip to main content

 Why this eclipse matters

 From metropolitan France, the Moon will never fully cover the Sun - but it will hide a spectacular fraction.
 In the southern half of the country this will be the deepest eclipse since 1999.
-It will also have the unusual feature of occurring in the late afternoon with the Sun low on the western horizon - a rare configuration that produces distinctive warm-toned imagery, but one that makes location selection critical.
+It will also have the unusual feature of occurring in the early evening with the Sun low on the western horizon - a rare configuration that produces distinctive warm-toned imagery, but one that makes location selection critical.

 What will we see from France?